convo-lang/convo-lang-inline-example/README.md

 # convo-lang-inline-example
-Example of using the `convo` tagged template literal function to execute prompts async prompts inline with TypeScript
+Example of using the `convo` tagged template literal function to execute async prompts inline with TypeScript.

-The `convo` tagged template literal function is a very powerful function capable of converted a template literal string into fully featured Convo-Lang script with embedded data types and functions.
+The `convo` tagged template literal function is a very powerful function capable of converting a template literal string into fully featured [Convo-Lang](https://learn.convo-lang.ai/) script with embedded data types and functions.
 Functions passed into the template literal used the with `convo` function are able to be directly called by LLMs and agents and Zod schema can be used to return structured data.